 Be encouraged.
-There are people who will receive a rich welcome by the Lord into their eternal destination.
-Now I imagine that out of all the people who've ever walked the earth, the majority of them were hoping - and maybe even expecting - to receive a rich welcome.
-But the reality is that very, very few actually make it.
-I've tried to describe those elite people who end up receiving a rich welcome by the Lord:
+There are those people who will receive a rich welcome by the Lord into their eternal destination.
+Now I imagine that out of all the people who have ever walked the earth, the majority of them were hoping to receive a rich welcome.
+But reality is that very, very few make it.
+I have tried to describe those elite people who actually end up receiving a rich welcome by the Lord: